Past Events

 Beyond the Notes Founding Artistic Director Sarah Whitney headed out into the community on Saturday, September 25, 2021 to perform a free violin and loop pedal show at West Concord Porchfest!
 The West Concord Porchfest is an annual grassroots community music festival that presents more than two dozen live acts in your neighbors' yards, within walking distance of West Concord Village.

-Mike Block, cello/vocals & Sandeep Das, tabla
+Guest artists: Mike Block, cello/vocals & Sandeep Das, tabla

 fa4d1030-eaa7-4dcd-ae3b-ac394fc5cf59.jpg